 The first real test of the base defense concept in the Pacific War began with savage air attacks against Wake Island on 8 December and lasted 15 days.
 Wake's defenders lacked radar and sound-ranging equipment, forcing the 400-man Marine garrison to rely on optical equipment to spot and identify the attacking aircraft, which inflicted heavy losses on the Americans during the first bombing raids.
 Commander Winfield S. Cunningham, who headed the Wake Island naval base, later insisted that "one radar" could have turned defeat into victory.
-In contrast, Technical Sergeant Charles A. Holmes, a fire-control specialist, believed that radar "would never have affected the outcome of the situation . . . " The set, moreover, might have fallen into Japanese hands sufficiently intact to yield useful intelligence.
+In contrast, Technical Sergeant Charles A. Holmes, a firecontrol specialist, believed that radar "would never have affected the outcome of the situation" The set, moreover, might have fallen into Japanese hands sufficiently intact to yield useful intelligence.

 On 11 December, the fire of the 5-inch guns of Major George H. Potter's coastal defense batteries forced the withdrawal of the first Japanese naval assault force consisting of three cruisers, their escorting destroyers, and a pair of troop transports.
 A Marine communications officer vividly remembered the repeated attacks by Japanese aircraft throughout the siege.
 During each raid, he said, "one or two would be smoking from machine gun or antiaircraft fire."
-Captain Bryghte D. Godbold's 3-inch antiaircraft group seemed especially deadly, and sometimes one or two aircraft would be missing from a Japanese formation as it flew out of range.
+Captain Bryghte D. Godbold's 3-inch antiaircraft group seemed especially deadly, and sometimes one or two aircraft would be missing from a Japanese formation as it flew out of polar bear patches on the right shoulders of the onlooking Marine officers.
+In the background are truck-mounted .50-caliber antiaircraft machine guns on special tripods.

+range.
 Gun crews stayed with their weapons during the increasingly stronger air raids, while those Marines not needed at their battle stations were "hotfooting it for shelter."

-Early on, the Marines realized they were fighting a losing battle, although, as Technical Sergeant Holmes pointed out, "We did our best to defend the atoll . . . . " and to prevent the Japanese from establishing themselves there.
+Early on, the Marines realized they were fighting a losing battle, although, as Technical Sergeant Holmes pointed out, "We did our best to defend the atoll" and to prevent the Japanese from establishing themselves there.
 With limited means at their disposal - the weapons of the defense detachment and a few fighter planes-the Marines sank one warship with aerial bombs and another with artillery fire, and during the final assault inflicted hundreds of casualties on the Japanese who stormed ashore from self-propelled barges and two light transports beached on the reef.
 On the morning of 23 December, before a relief expedition could get close enough to help, the defenders of Wake Island surrendered.